COVID-19 Update - Important Information

 Our team of mental health professionals is here to help you understand these challenges and experiences and to make a plan with you to address them – so that ultimately you can feel more in control of your life – happier and healthier.

-You do not need permission or consent from a parent or guardian to contact us if you are 12 years of age or older.
+You do not need permission or consent from a parent or guardian to contact us or Help Ahead if you are 12 years of age or older.

-All of our services are free, and unless we are concerned about your safety or someone else’s, any conversation you have with our staff will be kept confidential.
+All services at GH-CCMH and those referred by Help Ahead are free, and unless we are concerned about your safety or someone else’s, any conversation you have with Centre staff will be kept confidential.

 For information and support